Division of Student Affairs > Student Services > Health & Wellness > Health Resources > Required Vector LMS Courses

 Sexual Assault Prevention for Graduates (SAPG): Sexual Assault Prevention for Graduate Students is a 45 minute Title IX and Clery Act training to support graduate students interactions with advisors, faculty members, peers, and undergraduate students (including responding to disclosures).

-A login link for AlcoholdEdu and SAPU will be sent via email during the week of August 24th.
-Registered students can use this link to complete their courses.
+All other students: A login link for the courses will be sent via email during the week of August 28.
+Students can use this link to complete their courses.

 Take Care DePaul is a call for all members of the DePaul community to create a healthy and safe campus community.